OCA/pos/pos_access_right/README.rst

 * PoS - Change Unit Price: The cashier can change the unit price of a product in Point Of Sale;

+* PoS - Many Orders: The cashier can many orders at the same time;

+* PoS - Delete Order: The cashier can not delete a full order;

+* PoS - Delete Order Line: The cashier can not delete an order line;

 .. image:: /pos_access_right/static/description/new_groups.png